thelaraveltutorials/laravel-setup-scripts/README.md

 Download the zip file, extract zip file in home directory and chage directory to laravel-setup-scripts

+Open laravel-installer.bat with any text editor or notepadd, and change xamppAddress=D:\xampp to xamppAddress=<xampp installation location>

 Open Command prompt as administrator
 ```cmd
 laravel-installer.bat